Wcubed/asset_explorer/readme.md

 ## Required

 - [ ] Add a folder entry bar above the file explorer.
-- [x] Add an asset pack (folder) to the library.
-- [ ] Remove an asset pack (folder) from the library.
-- [x] Save the asset packs loaded into one of the common user directories. (in QStandardPaths::AppConfigLocation?)
-- [x] Show all images in an asset pack.
-- [x] Only load images when they are actually visible in the list.
 - [ ] Tag images.
 - [ ] Show what tags an image has.
 - [ ] Remember the tags.
 By saving them in a `.asset_dir.csv` in the directory itself?
 - [ ] Show all images with a tag
 - [ ] Grid of images instead of a list.
 That way you can see more of them (the whole point of the exercise)
 - [ ] Drop the full image from memory again if we don't need it.
 Otherwise we will fill quite a bit of ram.
+- [ ] Add a menu item to clear the cache.

+- [x] Add an asset pack (folder) to the library.
+- [x] Remove an asset pack (folder) from the library.
+- [x] Save the asset packs loaded into one of the common user directories. (in QStandardPaths::AppConfigLocation?)
+- [x] Show all images in an asset pack.
+- [x] Only load images when they are actually visible in the list.
+- [x] Remember the images by the hash of their path that way we can:
+    - [x] Cache the thumbnails on disk, by saving them with the hash of the asset path.

 # Whishlist
-- Remember the images by the hash of their path that way we can:
-    - Cache the thumbnails on disk, by saving them with the hash of the asset path.
+- Allow for clearing the thumbnail cache.
 - Autosave interval?
 So we don't save for every little thing.
 - Automatically discover alternate versions of an image (transparent / psd file etc.)
 - Detect when we add a folder which is inside a folder we already have added.